CIMR-Algos/MultiParameter_ATBD/book/intro.md

 # ATBD Multi Parameter Retrieval

-This document describes the algorithm theoretical basis for the Multi Parameter Retrieval product.
+This document describes the algorithm theoretical basis for the multi parameter retrieval product.

 ```{tableofcontents}